Time to look at ‘alternatives’ to countryside solar, Tory former minister urges

 “As I’ve said many times… we have acres and acres of rooftops in public ownership on public buildings and schools, hospitals, prisons, in addition to acres of car park space.”

-He had earlier told MPs: “This Bill helps us tackle the cost of living and climate change too, a clear win-win.”
+He told MPs: “This Bill helps us tackle the cost of living and climate change too, a clear win-win.”

 Mr Wilkinson quoted from Morecambe and Wise’s Bring Me Sunshine when he said: “‘Let our arms be as warm as the sun up above’ and let us think about how ‘much joy we can bring to each brand new bright tomorrow’ (sic).”